Task & Workflow Engine¶

 expected_versionto detect stale writes; on mismatch the engine returns a failedTaskMutationResultwitherror_code="version_conflict".
 Convenience methods raiseTaskVersionConflictError. - Read-through:

-get_task()andlist_tasks()bypass the queue and read directly from persistence -- safe because TaskEngine is the sole writer. - Snapshot publishing: On success, a
+get_task()andlist_tasks()bypass the queue and read directly from persistence; safe because TaskEngine is the sole writer. - Snapshot publishing: On success, a

 TaskStateChangedevent is published to the message bus for downstream consumers (WebSocket bridge, audit, etc.).